PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 For more information on sections, you can refer to <a href="https://support.office.com/en-us/article/Organize-your-slides-into-sections-de4bf162-e9cc-4f58-b64a-7ab09443b9f8">here</a>.

-To generate the agenda slides using the Agenda Lab, click on its button on the ribbon and choose the type of agenda you want to generate.
+To generate the agenda slides using Agenda Lab, click on its button on the ribbon and choose the type of agenda you want to generate.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/agenda-lab-7.png">